kayaozkur/ai-sdk-provider-claude-code/README.md

 npm install ai-sdk-provider-claude-code@beta ai@beta
 ```

+> **Note**: This provider is regularly updated to maintain compatibility with the latest Claude Code SDK versions (currently 1.0.83).

 ## Disclaimer

 **This is an unofficial community provider** and is not affiliated with or endorsed by Anthropic or Vercel.
 By using this provider: